Jazz-Man/gutenberg/packages/private-apis/README.md

 -   Realize a private importing system exists
 -   Read the code where the risks would be spelled out in capital letters
 -   Explicitly type out he or she is aware of the consequences
--   Pretend to register a `@wordpress` package (and trigger an error as soon as the real package is loaded)
+-   Pretend to register a `@gutenberg` package (and trigger an error as soon as the real package is loaded)

 Dangerously opting in to using these APIs by theme and plugin developers is not recommended.
 Furthermore, the WordPress Core philosophy to strive to maintain backward compatibility for third-party developers **does not apply** to experimental APIs registered via this package.